Mapping Event Participation

 If your organization attended one of the past Leadership Conferences you can find it on the interactive Kumu map, then create an image showing all the conferences you were part of.
 This one shows Big Brothers Big Sisters of Metropolitan Chicago, who participated in many of the conferences.

 eMail Dan at This email address is being protected from spambots.
-You need JavaScript enabled to view it. to schedule a ZOOM call and learn more about mapping networks and using the new open source tool.
+You need JavaScript enabled to view it. to schedule a ZOOM call and learn more about mapping networks and using the new open source tool created by the Fall 2025 IVMOOC team, as well as the work created by the Spring 2026 team.

 Social Media Connections